The Mating Grounds

 Society has demonized women in this position, often judging and shaming them for their actions.
 However, the truth is that being the other woman can have devastating psychological effects that often go unspoken.

-One of the most notable impacts of being the other woman is the guilt that often comes with it.
-You might feel like you’re doing something wrong or immoral, and that can weigh heavily on your conscience.
+• Guilt and Shame: You might feel like you’re doing something wrong or immoral, and that can weigh heavily on your conscience.

-Additionally, the man you’re involved with might manipulate you, causing you to feel like you’re not enough for him.
+• Low Self-Esteem: The man you’re involved with might manipulate you, causing you to feel like you’re not enough for him.
 This can lead to low self-esteem and trust issues in future relationships.

 Understanding Love Affairs